collabnix/dockerlabs/README.md

-# Getting Started
+# Getting Started with Play With Docker Platform

-## Step-1:  Login to PWD Playground
+## Login to PWD Playground

-- Open http://play-with-docker on your browser
+- Open http://www.play-with-docker on your browser
 - Click on Icon near to Instance to choose 3 Managers & 2 Worker Nodes